diepfote/gummi/README.md

     ./configure
     make

+### Installing
+##### Any Linux
+After finishing the build process, run

+    sudo make install

+##### Arch Linux
+On Arch Linux use the AUR package

+    yaourt -S gummi-gtk2-git

 ### Contact
+To contact the original owner, please refer to the project's [github page](https://github.com/alexandervdm/gummi).

-If you wish to contact me, please use the contact details on my Github profile.
-I can also usually be found idling on the FreeNode IRC network as 'alexandervdm'.
+To contact me, please use the email address provided on my [github profile](https://github.com/florianbegusch).